 Will the Rafflesia flowers become extinct in the near future?
 It could be possible and the scarcity of spotting them in Cameron Highlands is already an indication that the day may come sooner than expected — unless aggressive conservation measures are enforced.

 Read on further for some facts about Rafflesia and why the rare flowers are becoming even rarer.
-I will also share my adventure with Rafflesia flowers below.
+I also share my adventure with Rafflesia flowers below.

 Facts about Rafflesia